YtenSoftware/Nety/README.rst

 Docs
 ====

-- The latest copy of the docs are `archived on the web <http://www.pennington.net/py/ciscoconfparse/>`_
+- The latest copy of the docs are `archived on the web <http://www.pennington.net/py/Nety/>`_
-- There is also a `CiscoConfParse Tutorial <http://pennington.net/tutorial/ciscoconfparse/ccp_tutorial.html>`_
+- There is also a `Nety Tutorial <http://pennington.net/tutorial/Nety/ccp_tutorial.html>`_

 .. _Pre-Requisites:

 Pre-requisites
 ==============

-ciscoconfparse_ requires Python versions 2.6, 2.7 or 3.2+; the OS should not
+Nety_ requires Python versions 2.6, 2.7 or 3.2+; the OS should not
 matter.
 If you want to run it under a Python virtualenv_, it's been heavily tested in that environment as well.